hpfem/hermes/doc/src/about-hermes.rst

 the directory 'doc/'.
 Type 'make html' there to build it.
 The HTML pages are then in _build/html.

-In the following, you can replace "2d" with "3d" or "1d" to obtain links for Hermes3D and Hermes1D, respectively.
+In the following paragraph, you can replace "2d" with "3d" or "1d" to obtain links for Hermes3D and Hermes1D, respectively.

 To compile the C++ reference manual for Hermes2D, go to 'hermes2d/doc.cpp/'.
 There